 My boyfriend was the one who told my mum what was going on.
 I was standing outside leaned up against his car when he’d went inside to talk to her.
 My mum characteristically came out screaming her head off for “pulling this shit again”, forced my boyfriend to leave and ignored me for the rest of the night as I cried pathetically in my room.

 I had every intention of doing it on the drive there.
-Until I realised how intense the treatment schedule was after I’d gone into the small, stuffy office.
+Until I realized how intense the treatment schedule was after I’d gone into the small, stuffy office.

-So I refused, claimed I could stop on my own, thoroughly pissed off my mum some more (“Why’d you even waste my time?!”) and became better at hiding my behaviour and thoughts.
-I was finne.
+So I refused, claimed I could stop on my own, thoroughly pissed off my mum some more (“Why’d you even waste my time?!”) and became better at hiding my behavior and thoughts.
+I was fine.
 I didn’t need help!
 I wasn’t even that sick.

 Two years later, my boyfriend became my husband.
 Long story.
 I was 18.
 Eight months after the wedding, I was pregnant.
 For the length of my pregnancy, I “controlled” my disordered thoughts and ate 3 meals a day knowing I’d need to be healthy for the baby.
 But I never changed my mindset or followed through on any kind of treatment.
 So my eating disorder lingered on the back burner until I had Bobby.